WordPress Plugin Vulnerability Alerting

 Outdated plugins are the most common way WordPress sites get compromised.
 If you suspect a vulnerable plugin has already been exploited, check whether your site has been hacked first - and if it has, the WordPress hacked recovery guide covers what to do next. mySites.guru checks every plugin version on your connected sites against known vulnerability databases and flags the ones that need attention.

-How vulnerability detection works
+How does WordPress vulnerability detection work?

 The mySites.guru snapshot runs twice a day on each connected site, collecting a list of every installed plugin and its version number.